-- 7/29/16: United States Government sued a Lexington man, Jerome Hahn, and the Lexington-based medical device company he owns, Telehealth Holdings, LLC, for violations of the False Claims Act alleging that they defrauded the government by submitting false claims in connection with federal grants.
-According to the Complaint, Telehealth received three grants from the - average of the comparing reconstruction and expansion for the government worth over \$600,000 to develop a sleep apnear monitoring system and for the development of pillboxes customized for specific patient populations.
-The Complaint alleges Hahn and Telehealth did the following:

-- The Complaint alleges Hahn and Telehealth did the following: Made false statements in the grant applications about Telehealth's personnel, facilities and accounting systems; Falsely stated on grant reports that they had spent grant funds for purposes of the grants and in compliance with grant regulations when in fact spent money on personnel expenses; Used grant money on business expenses not allowed under grant regulations, e.g., marketing and promotion expenses; Spent over \$100,000 in grant funds for foreign goods and services, when grant regulations require recipients to use American goods/workers; and Falsified accounting ledgers entries and created false invoices in order to to conceal that federal funds had been misspent
+- 7/29/16: United States Government sued a Lexington man, Jerome Hahn, and the Lexington-based medical device company he owns, Telehealth Holdings, LLC, for violations of the False Claims Act alleging that they defrauded the government by submitting false claims in connection with federal grants. - According to the Complaint, Telehealth received three grants from the government worth over \$600,000 to develop a sleep apnea monitoring system and for the development of pillboxes customized for specific patient populations. - The Complaint alleges Hahn and Telehealth did the following: - Made false statements in the grant applications about Telehealth's personnel, facilities and accounting systems; - Falsely stated on grant reports that they had spent grant funds for purposes of the grants and in compliance with grant regulations when in fact spent money on personnel expenses; - Used grant money on business expenses not allowed under grant regulations, e.g., marketing and promotion expenses; - Spent over \$100,000 in grant funds for foreign goods and services, when grant regulations require recipients to use American goods/workers; and - Falsified accounting ledgers entries and created false invoices in order to conceal that federal funds had been misspent

-= = = 1 conceal that federal funds had been misspent F.T.I Source: http://oig.hhs.gov/fraud/enforcement/criminal/index.asp
+Source: http://oig.hhs.gov/fraud/enforcement/criminal/index.asp 80

-Research Misconduct 81
+Research Misconduct

-Andrew R. Cullinane, Ph.D., NIH: ORI found that Dr. Cullinane, former postdoctoral fellow, Medical Genetics Branch, National Human Genome Research Institute ("NHGR"), NIH, engaged in research misconduct ("RMF") by knowingly reporting falsified and/or fabricated data and related images in two (2) publications and one (1) submitted manuscript by altering and/or reusing and/or relabeling experimental data.

-Dr. Cullinane agreed for 3 years to:

-- Have his research supervised and not participate in PHS-supported research until a supervision plan is submitted to/approved by ORI; - Have any institution employing him submit to ORI a certification that data provided by Dr. Cullinane is based on actual experiments and accurately reported; and - Be excluded from providing advisory services to PHS.

-Dr. Cullinane also agreed to retract or correct 2 of the publications.
+- Andrew R. Cullinane, Ph.D., NIH: ORI found that Dr. Cullinane, former postdoctoral fellow, Medical Genetics Branch, National Human Genome Research Institute ("NHGRI"), NIH, engaged in research misconduct ("RM") by knowingly reporting falsified and/or fabricated data and related images in two (2) publications and one (1) submitted manuscript by altering and/or reusing and/or relabeling experimental data. - Dr. Cullinane agreed for 3 years to: - Have his research supervised and not participate in PHS-supported research until a supervision plan is submitted to/approved by ORI; - Have any institution employing him submit to ORI a certification that data provided by Dr. Cullinane is based on actual experiments and accurately reported; and - Be excluded from providing advisory services to PHS. - Dr. Cullinane also agreed to retract or correct 2 of the publications.

-Karen M. D'Souza, Ph.D., University of Chicago (UC): ORI found that Dr. D'Souza, former Research Professional Associate, Department of Surgery, UC, engaged in RM in research supported by NHLBI, NIH grants K08 HL081472 and R01 HL107949 by including falsified and/or fabricated data in one (1) funded NIH grant, two (2) publications, two (2) posters, and one (1) presentation.
+■ Karen M. D'Souza, Ph.D., University of Chicago (UC): ORI found that Dr. D'Souza, former Research Professional Associate, Department of Surgery, UC, engaged in RM in research supported by NHLBI, NIH grants K08 HL081472 and R01 HL107949 by including falsified and/or fabricated data in one (1) funded NIH grant, two (2) publications, two (2) posters, and one (1) presentation.